Security Vendor for MSPs Comes Out of Stealth Mode

 CEO of MSP Apex IT launches CounterAct Cybersecurity Group

-The owner of an IT solutions MSP, Apex IT Group, has launched another company to help protect MSPs protect their businesses and well as those of their customers from cybersecurity threats.
+The owner of an IT solution MSP, Apex IT Group, has launched another company to help MSPs protect their own businesses, as well as those of their customers, from cybersecurity threats.

 The Lowdown: CounterAct Cybersecurity Group, based in Mount Laurel, New Jersey, came out of stealth mode Wednesday under the direction of President and CEO George Mach, a Certified Information Systems Security Professional (CISSP), who said that MSPs tend to rely too much on over-the-counter one-off security solutions that don’t address the rising number of threats they face.